Adam Afriyie

-Adam Mensah Osei Afriyie (born 4 August 1965) is a British politician who has served as the Member of Parliament (MP) for Windsor since 2005.
+Adam Mensah Osei Afriyie (born 4 August 1965) is a British politician who served as the member of parliament (MP) for Windsor from 2005 to 2024.
 He is a member of the Conservative Party.

-Early life
+Early life and education

-The son of an English mother and a Ghanaian father, Afriyie was born in Wimbledon, London, and grew up on a council estate in Peckham, attending the local Oliver Goldsmith Primary School.
-He was educated at Addey and Stanhope School in New Cross, and earned a bachelor's degree in agricultural economics from Wye College in 1987.
+Adam Afriyie was born on 4 August 1965 in Wimbledon, London, the son of a Ghanaian father and English mother.
+He grew up on a council estate in Peckham, attending the local Oliver Goldsmith Primary School.
+He was educated at Addey and Stanhope School in New Cross, before earning a bachelor's degree in agricultural economics from Wye College in 1987.

 Afriyie has seven half-siblings and one brother.
 He said of his upbringing: "I never knew my father until I was much older and my mother, Gwen, brought us up alone.
 She was my rock, the gel at the centre of my life, although her tumultuous relationships with different men made for a constant state of flux at the boundaries of our family."